kerimoyle/libcellml-tutorials/installation/build_from_source.rst

 .. container:: dothis

-    **3.d** Finally, run the program to output the welcome and version number of the linked libCellML instalation:
+    **3.d** Finally, run the program to output the welcome and version number of the linked libCellML installation:

   .. code-block:: console